haphan-markus/weather-dashboard/README.md

 ![Alt text](./assets/screenshots/image6.png)

-When the buttons for each destination is clicked, the weather information will be displayed:
+When the button of a destination is clicked, the weather information will be displayed:

 ![Alt text](./assets/screenshots/image7.png)